vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 ```

 In the above, `v2.0.0` is the newest package.
 However, `v1.1.X` and `v1.0.X` are still
 expected to be available.
-Creation a `v2.1.0` package would require a new
+The creation of a `v2.1.0` package would require a new
 directory, while creation of a `v2.0.1` package would not (since it's only a
 patch change).
 If `v2.1.0` is created, the package owner may consider deleting
 `v1.0.5`.